 Databases#

-Combustion Toolbox generates its own databases taking into account the NASA-9 polynomials fitting to evaluate the dimensionless thermodynamic functions of the species for the specific heat, enthalpy, and entropy as function of temperature, namely
+Combustion Toolbox generates its own databases using an up-to-date version of NASA’s 9-coefficient polynomial fits [McBride, 2002] that incorporates the Third Millennium database [Burcat and Ruscic, 2005], including the available values from Active Thermochemical Tables.
+This fitting allows to evaluate the dimensionless thermodynamic functions of the species for the specific heat at constant pressure, enthalpy, and entropy as a function of temperature, namely

 where \(a_i\) from \(i=1, \dots, 7\) are the temperature coefficients and \(i =8, 9\) are the integration constants, respectively.
-Depending of the species the polynomials fit up to 20000 K [1].
+Depending of the species the polynomials fit up to 20000 K [McBride, 2002].
 These values are available in the source code and can be also obtained from NASA’s thermo build website.

 To compute the dimensionless Gibbs energy, \(g_i^\circ (T) / RT\), from NASA’s polynomials we use the next expression